 It becomes clear that these two interpretations of Solon's 'boundless continent' are actually a bit over thought and contrived when you place Solon's description within the context of his era.
 Having a familiarity with ancient Greek maps, I came to realize that Solon was providing a slightly skewed description of the ancient Greek worldview.

 Greek maps comprised two large bodies of water as seen in the two maps below:

-continents of Europe, Libya, and Asia, and
+Europe, Libya, and Asia, and

 2) The much larger 'true ocean', Oceanus, surrounding the three continents.

 The only link between these two seas was a small entrance into the Mediterranean known then as the Pillars of Hercules and known today as the Strait of Gibraltar.